 The friends of group are the volunteer life and soul of the park.
 Working with Leeds City Council the group invest their time in keeping the space maintained, tidy and clean and this makes every park users experience so much better.
-Typically a FofCFP volunteer could help build relationships; complete practical work; fundraise; host events and generally promote the green space.
+It’s a great place to build relationships; complete practical work; fundraise; host events and generally promote the green space.
 Sign-up to volunteer with Friends of Cross Flatts Park.

 Cross Flatts is home to a wide variety of zones dedicated to sport and physical activity; you can play tennis, football, basketball, cricket and bowls at anytime.
 Usage is done on a community share basis.
 And this simply means you can turn up and play if it’s free.

 There’s something for everyone at Cross Flatts, including the little ones.
 If you have kids that love to move to some music then local dance provider DAZL offer a monthly street dance class for children and young people.
 Why not drop off the kids and at the same time hit the park’s exercise trail for a solo workout.

 Children’s Play Area

 The park boasts a large play area for young people and a smaller one for the babies and toddlers.
 These areas include your staple play equipment including a slide and seesaw for the little ones and a large climbing frame for the older ones.

 Walk Around the Gardens

 Dotted around the park are beautiful green spaces that people using the park can help grow and maintain.
 One group that love to grow are Beeston in Bloom.
 Their mission is to make the area look more attractive using the beauty of flowers.

 Beeston in Bloom have also helped with special garden spots in Cross Flatts like the Millennium Garden and the Community Orchard.
 These spots are little places of respite for park users to enjoy.
 If you want to get involved in the planting and pruning you can join the Beeston in Bloom team.